Owl Ventures’ new pair of funds gives edtech a $585 million boost – TechCrunch

 “As these companies start to eclipse or get over $100 million in terms of revenue, many of them are going to be in prime position to go public,” he said.
 “There’s a handful of companies in our portfolio who fall into that bucket.”

 In addition to the new funds, Owl announced that it has hired a number of new team members from all around the world: former Sequoia India investor Kriti Bansal, former TCV analyst John Azubuike, and former investor at George Soros’ Family Office Jenny Wang.
 The firm’s summer intern, Emily Bennettt, will join the team once she graduates from Harvard Business School.
+Other new hires since the last fund include, Judy Park, a founding member of Bain Capital’s impact fund, Ross Darwin, a former member of TA Associates, and Malvika Bhagwat, who is the Director of Outcomes and Efficacy.

 The company declined to disclose the diversity metrics of its portfolio companies to date, saying that it will release the numbers in the fall.